-WSP Family Handbook 2019-20 Page 46 of 63 sharing and all other emotions in a myriad of ways.
-We recognize young children are learning to communicate their feelings and needs.
-Sometimes young children act aggressively to express a variety of feelings.
-For example, young children might hit, push, pinch, scream, bite, and/or scratch.
-While some amounts of these behaviors can be part of a developmental stage, if they become chronic and affect the well-being of the class as a whole, the following steps will be followed:
+We recognize that young children are learning to communicate their feelings and needs.
+Sometimes young children act aggressively to express a variety of feelings towards peers and teachers.
+For example, young children might hit, push, pinch, bite and/or scratch.
+While some amounts of these behaviors are typical, if the above mentioned behaviors are recurring and affect the well-being of the class as a whole, the following steps will be followed:

-- 1. Teacher will communicate with parent and about the behavior(s) - Teacher and parent will meet to discuss the behavior(s) and work together to develop a plan of action to support the child (examples: sleep, nutrition, healthy home-life, rhythm, more outside playtime).
-The teacher will observe the child closely for approximately 1-2 weeks. - 3.
-If the behavior persists, the Early Childhood Faculty Chair will observe the child and offer recommendations.
-Teacher will communicate recommendations to parent, and both will implement recommendations. - 4.
-If the behavior persists, the Teacher, Early Childhood Faculty Chair and parent will meet to determine if the school is able to meet the child's needs.
+- Teacher will communicate with parent about the behavior(s). - Teacher and parent will meet to discuss the behavior(s) and work together to develop a plan of action to support the child. - 3.
+If the behavior persists, the Early-Childhood Faculty Chair will observe the child and offer recommendations.
+Teacher will communicate recommendations to parent, and both will implement recommendations. - If the behavior persists, the Teacher, Early Childhood Faculty Chair and parent will meet to determine if the child should remain in the program.